atharvap8/2PyBot/docs/BaseLink/System_Architecture.md

 - The physics engine feeds absolute "Steps Per Second" integers exclusively into volatile memory registers.
 - A background `Interrupt Service Routine` triggers exactly 20,000 times per second, managing Bresenham Accumulators for each wheel.
 - When an accumulator boundary is violated, native silicon overrides trigger the electrical step pin immediately, achieving zero-jitter mechanical pulses.
+- The `TMC2226` drivers receive only STEP/DIR pulses during motion.
+Each driver has its own hardware UART, used at boot to program the RMS current, the 1/8 microstep resolution, and the StealthChop chopper, and at runtime for current changes and StallGuard4 load readout.
+Every boot write is verified through the IFCNT register, so a silent UART fault cannot go unnoticed.
+MS1 and MS2 act as UART address pins on this chip and are strapped LOW on both modules, which selects address 0 and also keeps the standalone fallback at 1/8 microstepping.

 ---